Home

 Maturation Research

-Select Abstracts from Completed Projects
+Select Completed Projects

 Edwards V, Giaschi D, Low P, Edgell D (2005) Sensory and non-sensory influences on children’s performance of dichotic pitch perception tasks.
 Journal of the Acoustical Society of America,117, 3157-3164.